Gangs of Lagos

-Gangs of Lagos is a 2023 Nigerian thriller crime film produced and directed by Jadesola Osiberu.
-It stars Tobi Bakre, Adesua Etomi, Chike, Iyabo Ojo, Chioma Chukwuka, Zlatan, Bimbo Ademoye, Damilola Ogunsi, Tayo Faniran, Yvonne Jegede, Yinka Quadri, Wasiu Alabi Pasuma, and Yhemolee.
-The film portrays the story of three friends Obalola, Ify, and Gift, who grew up in Ìsàlẹ̀ Èkó, a neighborhood controlled by politically connected gangs.
+Gangs of Lagos is a 2023 Nigerian thriller crime film directed by Jadesola Osiberu and Co-written by Kay Jegede and Osiberu.
+The First African Prime Video Movie.
+The ensemble cast also features Tobi Bakre, Adesua Etomi, Chike, Iyabo Ojo, Chioma Chukwuka, Zlatan, Bimbo Ademoye, Yvonne Jegede, Yinka Quadri, Wasiu Alabi Pasuma, and Yhemolee.
+The story involves three friends Obalola, Ify, and Gift, who grew up in Ìsàlẹ̀ Èkó, a neighborhood controlled by politically connected gangs.
 As rival factions clash and violence erupts, they became entangled in the escalating gang warfare.

-Creative director and writer Jadesola Osiberu developed the idea during the production of her earlier project, Gidi Up, inspired by observing residents' daily lives through the windows of neighboring buildings.
+The writer Osiberu developed the idea of Gang of Lagos during the production of her earlier project, Gidi Up in 2016, inspired by observing residents' daily lives through the windows of neighboring buildings.
+Principal photography, which involved the use of RED Digital Cinema DSMC2 MONSTRO 8K VV, and took place two years prior to its 2023 release from 2021 to 2023 in Isale Eko, a neighborhood on Lagos Island.
 The score was composed by Tolu Obanro, with Chike contributing lyrics for some of the songs.
 Principal photography was conducted on Lagos Island.

-Gangs of Lagos was screened on 4 September 2022 at the 2022 Toronto International Film Festival.
-It was released theatrically by Amazon MGM Studios through Prime Video on 7 April 2023.
-The film explores the themes of loyalty and ambition and struggles within the criminal underworld.
-The film also won several awards at the 2023 Africa Movie Academy Awards.

-The film stirred controversy upon its release and has remained so ever since.
-It has been described as "derogatory to the Lagos culture" and was subsequently asked to be banned from Nollywood media by the Lagos State government.
-The Oba of Lagos and the Kosoko family condemned the film for its depiction of Eyo masquerades as violent criminal gangs responsible for gruesome murders and the terrorization of innocent citizens.
-Gang of Lagos remains one of the highest-grossing Nigerian film productions in Nigerian cinema, grossing over ₦230 million.
-It was also recognized among Prime Video’s top 10 globally most-watched non-English language local originals, based on its performance outside its country of origin as of the time of it release.
+The film was screened on 4 September 2022 during the 2022 Toronto International Film Festival.
+And released into theaters by Amazon MGM Studios through Prime Video on 7 April 2023.
+The film covers themes such as loyalty and ambition and rivalry within the criminal world.
+Gangs of Lagos also won several accolades at the 2023 Africa Movie Academy Awards.
+Chioma Chukwuka Won An Africa International Film Festival Award (AFRIFF) for her performance in the movie which trended on all social media platforms.
+The movie caused a stir upon release and has remained so ever since.
+It was described as "derogatory to the Lagos culture" and was subsequently asked to be banned from Nollywood media by the Lagos State government.
+Gang of Lagos remains one of the most successful Nigerian film productions in the Nigerian cinema industry having earned more than ₦230 million.
+The film was also recognized as one of the top 10 most watched locally-produced movies on Prime Video outside the country of origin.